NuarAldusimani-13/Graduation-Project/README.md

 - Flutter (for cross-platform app development)
 - Google Colab (for running Jupyter notebooks in the cloud)
 - Visual Studio Code (IDE)

-## Getting Started

-To get a local copy up and running, follow these simple steps:

-1. **Clone the repo**